Universal WAF Bypass for finding and exploiting SQL injections

 You can find logincrack.py HERE.

-High Speed Blind SQL injections - Optimization Methods
+High Speed Methods For Blind SQL Injections

-Bypasses for the most popular WAFs
+Bypasses for the some of the most popular WAFs

 In Black Hat 2009 I had the honor of personally meeting @sirdarckcat (Eduardo Vela, leader of Google Project Zero) who gave a presentation titled "Our favorite XSS filters and how to attack them".
 In his presentation he managed to bypass every single popular Web Application Firewall that was in the market at that time and he said it had been a piece of cake.